GiovanaDominguez/-Starting-with-Data-Science/README.md

-# Starting with data science
+# Starting with Data Science
 Alura's course about starting with data science.